Most Active Stories

 MONTGOMERY: You're welcome.
 Thank you.

 GREENE: That's Sue Montgomery.
 She's a political reporter for the Montreal Gazette, and she was speaking to us from Montreal about what appears to have been a political assassination attempt early this morning in Quebec.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.